tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 ##########################

 Version 3.35 Goals
-	New classes for levers and button
+	New classes for consumables, levers, and button
 	Lever and Button objects
 	Working portcullis puzzle
 	random responses to wrong direction commands ;-D